adonisjs/v6-docs/content/docs/http/cookies.md

 # Cookies

 The request cookies are parsed automatically during an HTTP request.
-You can read cookies using the [request](./request.md) class and set/clear cookies using the [response](./response.md) class.
+You can read cookies using the [request](./request.md) object and set/clear cookies using the [response](./response.md) object.

 ```ts
 // title: Read cookies